How Much Does A Nose Piercings Cost? - Price Guide

 Why The Cheapest Prices Aren’t Always The Best Option

-When you’re on a strict budget, every dollar can count and you look for ways to trim the fat wherever you can.
-You shouldn’t look to cut any corners when it comes to your nose piercing though, even if it means you might save a few dollars.
+When you’re on a strict budget, every buck can count and you look for ways to trim the fat wherever you can.
+However, when it comes to getting your nose pierced, saving a few dollars has its consequences.

 Paying a little more for your nose piercing can mean you’re paying for quality, and you definitely want someone who knows what they’re doing.
 They’ll have a better eye for piercing placement.
-Even moving your piercing just a few millimeters in any direction can change its look.
+Even moving your piercing just a few millimeters in any direction can change its look and the overall outcome.

-If you’re not happy with the placement of your piercing, you may have to have it redone and that will run you more money than paying for quality work right from the start would.
+If you’re not happy with the placement of your piercing, you may have to have it redone and that will cost you more than paying for quality work right from the start.

-There’s a reason people pay for quality piercers in the first place – they make sure the work is done correctly right from the beginning.
-That’s important when you’re putting a hole in your body.
+Most people intend for a new piercing to be a permanent addition to their bodies, hence the reason behind why people pay for experienced piercers in the first place. .
 This isn’t like a henna tattoo that will gradually fade – it’s a bigger deal than that.

-Another compelling reason to pony up the money is to make sure you’re getting top-of-the-line hygiene from your piercer.
-A less experienced piercer might not understand how to properly sanitize their equipment.
+Another compelling reason to spend a little more money is to make sure you’re getting top-of-the-line hygiene from your piercer.
+A less experienced individual might not understand how to properly sanitize their equipment.

 A piercer who charges a fraction of what another piercer does may not be paying for single-use equipment.

-Another reason to skip cheap piercers is because they might have such rock-bottom prices because they offer low-quality jewelry.
-If you get low-quality jewelry, it will bend or break sooner and you’ll just have to replace it anyway.
+Another reason to skip cheap piercers is because their rock-bottom prices may be because they offer low-quality jewelry.
+If you get low-quality jewelry, it will likely bend or break sooner and you’ll just have to replace it anyway.

 The Average Cost Of A Nose Piercing

-While you’ll never know what the studio you’ve been eyeing charges for a nose piercing until you ask, many places will fall within a range of $25 to $100.
+While you may never know what the studio you’ve been interested in, charges for a nose piercing, until you ask of course, many places will fall within a range of $25 to $100.

 While that may be a pretty big range, there’s a reason for that.
 Not all nose piercings are the same.
 They are many locations a nose can be pierced and some of them are more expensive than other sites on the nose.